microsoft/Policy-Weaver/getting started/0_prerequisites.md

 PolicyWeaver is available on [PyPi](https://pypi.org/project/policy-weaver/) and can be installed via `pip install policy-weaver`.

-### Create an Microsoft Etra Application and Service Principal account
+### Create a Microsoft Entra Application and Service Principal account
 Before we start using PolicyWeaver, it is necessary to create an Entra Application in Azure for identity management.
 When you register a new application in Microsoft Entra ID, a service principal is automatically created for the app registration and it is the app's identity in the Microsoft Entra tenant.
 You can restrict access to resources like Azure Databricks and Fabric by the roles that you assign to the service principal.
 Follow the steps [here](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal) to register an application in Microsoft Entra ID and create a service principal account.